zihanye96/Classifying-Toxic-Comments/README.md

 # Classification of Toxic Wikipedia Comments
 The goal of this project is to create a classifier that identifies whether or not a comment is toxic.
 The dataset used in this project contains Wikipedia comments which have been labeled by human raters for toxicity.
 To do this, I created 11 intuitive features used for modelling and constructed various classification models (Naive Bayes, Pruned Classification Tree, Random Forest, Logistic Regression, Neural Network, and Support Vector Machines).
 In the end, I selected a model using sensitivity and balanced accuracy as criteria, and the model was able to correctly classify toxic comments over 93% of the time.
+This project was done in collaboration with Calvin Ludwig for our Data Mining class at Williams College.

 ## Introduction

 The computer-automated identification of inappropriately toxic comments, which may contain expletives, offensive language, and/or group-targeted hate, is critical in a larger sociocultural battle against youth exposure to inappropriate language and against group-directed prejudice and discrimination.
 Here, we use the text of thousands of toxic-or-not designated online comments in order to generate, train, and test a computational model to predict whether or not a given comment is toxic.
-We began with a naive Bayes approach to obtain a list of 500 of the most toxic-determining words among the comments; the construction of such a dictionary enabled toxicity prediction (accuracy, 0.8285; sensitivity, 0.7837; specificity, 0.8337).
+We began with a naive Bayes approach to obtain a list of 500 of the most toxic-determining words among the comments; the construction of such a dictionary enabled toxicity prediction (accuracy: 0.8285, sensitivity: 0.7837, specificity: 0.8337).
 After the creation of 11 intuitive features, we turned to more automated forms of toxicity classification, including:

-1. Logistic regression (accuracy, 0.9295; sensitivity, 0.9950; specificity, 0.3654)
+1. Logistic regression (accuracy: 0.9295, sensitivity: 0.9950, specificity: 0.3654)
-2. Pruned classification tree (accuracy, 0.9265; sensitivity, 0.9978; specificity, 0.3125)
+2. Pruned classification tree (accuracy: 0.9265, sensitivity: 0.9978, specificity: 0.3125)
-3. Random forest (accuracy, 0.9315; sensitivity, 0.9972; specificity, 0.3654)
+3. Random forest (accuracy: 0.9315, sensitivity: 0.9972, specificity: 0.3654)
-4. Neural network (accuracy, 0.9315; sensitivity, 0.9955; specificity, 0.3798)
+4. Neural network (accuracy: 0.9315, sensitivity: 0.9955, specificity: 0.3798)
-5. Support Vector Machine with Linear Kernel (accuracy, 0.9265; sensitivity, 0.9950; specificity, 0.3365)
+5. Support Vector Machine with Linear Kernel (accuracy: 0.9265, sensitivity: 0.9950, specificity: 0.3365)
-6. Support Vector Machine with Polynomial Kernel (accuracy, 0.9240; sensitivity, 0.9983; specificity, 0.2837)
+6. Support Vector Machine with Polynomial Kernel (accuracy: 0.9240, sensitivity: 0.9983, specificity: 0.2837)
-7. Support Vector Machine with Radial Kernel (accuracy, 0.8960; sensitivity, 1.0000; specificity, 0.0000)
+7. Support Vector Machine with Radial Kernel (accuracy: 0.8960, sensitivity: 1.0000, specificity: 0.0000)

 Because we wanted to be more cautious than not in our comment toxicity classification, we chose in all models to maximize sensitivity.
 Comparison of model performance with regard to balanced accuracy, specificity, and sensitivity as well as simple measures of model diagnostics led to the selection of the neural network as the "best" model.